You are viewing: 2024/25 version

 • (ii) Two papers, one on each of two Special Subjects as described in section 3 (d) above.

-• 8.
-In order to pass the degree, a student must pass all its assessed components.
+• 6.
 A candidate who has failed to satisfy the examiners in the examination may enter again for the examination as outlined in the General Regulations for the Degree of Master of Philosophy.